Top Beach in Ocean County

 Are pets allowed on the beach?

-No, pets are not allowed on the beach at any time.
+No, pets (including dogs) are not allowed on the beach at any time.
+Dogs are also not allowed on the Boardwalk at any time.

 Is it ok to feed the seagulls?

 No, actually it is illegal in Seaside Heights to feed the seagulls.
-This is perhaps the most important piece of Seaside Heights beach info we have to share!
+This is perhaps THE most critical piece of Seaside Heights beach info we have to share!
 Feeding the birds makes them aggressive and a nuisance to everyone trying to enjoy the beach.
 So please, be kind to the other beach goers, and don’t feed the gulls.

 Can I rent umbrellas or chairs?